Encircle: Relationship with Flourish

 In June 2019, Encircle cancelled its relationship with Flourish, a for-profit organization that had provided Encircle's therapy services.
-The change disrupted patient care, but Encircle said the change was necessary to protect Encircle's non-profit status.
+The change disrupted patient care, but Encircle said the change was necessary to protect Encircle's nonprofit status.
 Some patients left Encircle in order to continue seeing their existing therapists from Flourish, prompting Flourish to investigate converting to nonprofit status to make the therapy affordable.

 Support

 Steve Young was one of the earliest donors and supporters of Encircle.
 He said, "Ensuring a safe, affirming place exists for LGBTQ+ young people to find friends, and for their parents to find support and guidance is vital - and Encircle is the organization to do just that.”

-In October 2021, Utah State Governor Spencer Cox voiced his support saying, "Many of Utah's LGBTQ youth face higher rates of depression, anxiety and social isolation, and that's why Encircle is so important.
+In October 2021, Utah State Governor Spencer Cox voiced his support, saying, "Many of Utah's LGBTQ youth face higher rates of depression, anxiety and social isolation, and that's why Encircle is so important.
 Finding a place for support, encouragement and belonging can make all the difference for LGBTQ youth and families, and Encircle provides that safe space.
 I'm proud to support Encircle as it serves thousands of Utah's most vulnerable youth."